Concept Of Chromophore-Auxochrome

 –C≡N,>C=C<,>C=O,>C=S,–N=N,–NO2 etc.

-Actually, those functional groups which have n–>π* and π—->π* transition are called Chromophores.
+Those functional groups that have n–>π* and π—->π* transition are called Chromophores.
 There are two types of chromophore molecules.

 Question 2.
 What is the concept of chromophore and autochrome?